-Junor Lake - This is an irrigation pond was created via excavation and creek impoundment about 100 years ago.
-For dredging, the lake will be isolated from Fanno Creek by closing existing control gates to the north and west.
-The pond will be further isolated from Woods Creek using a temporary, stacked sandbag-type coffer dam and bypass pipe.
-The accumulated sediment will be removed using a floating dredge that is launched (via crane truck) from the west terminus of Fairway 7.
-The floating dredge will use a suction pump system to capture sediment using an articulated cutting head that is drawn across the submerged sediment surface.
-The cutting head slices the accumulated sediment and organic debris (but golf balls stay intact), then a suction pump ingests the slurry and pumps it through a 6-inch diameter pipe and into sediment bags in the south part of the golf course.
-This conveyance pipe is laid atop the ground surface, crossing through a small grove of fir trees and across Fairway 15.
-Due to subsurface drainage pipes under Fairway 15, the conveyance pipe cannot be installed underground.
-The Junor Lake will remain at about 3/4-capacity during the dredging process.
-When complete, the dredge and conveyance pipes will be removed, as well as the Woods Creek coffer dam and associated bypass pipe.
-The pond will naturally refill to full capacity via flow from Woods Creek.
+Irrigation Pond - The irrigation pond was created via excavation and creek impoundment about 100 years ago.
+For dredging, it will be isolated from Fanno Creek by closing existing control gates.
+The pond will be further isolated from Woods Creek by installing a temporary, stacked sandbag-type coffer dam and bypass pipe.
+The accumulated sediment will be removed using a floating dredge that is delivered by a pickup truck and flatbed trailer.
+The dredge will be launched from the west terminus of Fairway 7.
+Specifically, the floating dredge will use a suction pump system to capture sediment using an articulated cutting head that is draw across the submerged sediment surface.
+The cutting head slices the accumulated sediment and organic debris (but golf balls stay intact), then a suction pump conveys the slurry mixture through a 6-inch diameter pipe.
+This conveyance pipe is laid atop the ground surface, crossing three fairways and past a small grove of fir trees.
+These three fairways have subsurface drainage pipes to allow rainfall to infiltrate and percolate, so the delivery pipe cannot be installed underground.
+The irrigation pond will remain at about 3/4- capacity during the dredging process.
+When complete, the dredge and associated pipes will be removed, as well as the Woods Creek coffer dam and associated bypass pipe.
+The pond will naturally fill to full capacity via flow from Woods Creek.